tiagotex/Paranoia-Wiki/Custom-sentinel-values.md

+**DISCLAIMER: I believe this is bad advice except for very specific conditions when using MySQL.
+I recommend against it unless you notice performance performance problems in your production dataset on your production database. - jhawthorn**

-Most databases ignore null columns when it comes to resolving unique index constraints.
+Some (FIXME: which?) databases ignore null columns when it comes to resolving unique index constraints.
 This means unique constraints that involve nullable columns may be problematic.
 Instead of using `NULL` to represent a not-deleted row, you can pick a value that you want paranoia to mean not deleted.
 Note that you can/should